Funz0/DataSciencePortfolio/README.md

 # DataSciencePortfolio
-A collection of projects focused on a variety of common data science practices applied to real-world data.
+A collection of projects focused on a variety of common data science techniques applied to real-world data.